Imperial College London: White City

-The White City campus was built on land previously owned by the BBC.

 Imperial has a new second major campus in White City providing a platform for innovation and entrepreneurship.
 This campus was built on land previously owned by BBC.

-The hub houses research facilities, postgraduate accommodation, as well as a commercialisation space.
+The hub houses research facilities, postgraduate accommodation, as well as a commercialisation space called I-HUB.
+This houses the London hub of the British government’s Defence and Security Accelerator and a United States Air Force, Army and Navy joint international research office.
+Saab and Airbus also have a presence on the campus.

 The campus is home to the Scale Space and incubator, Invention Rooms, a college hackerspace and community outreach centre.

-The White City campus also includes another biomedical centre funded by Sir Michael Uren.
+The White City campus also includes a biomedical centre funded by a donation from alumnus Sir Michael Uren.

 Imperial revealed plans in 2025 to build an AI campus at White City, centred on a new 12-storey building designed by Allies and Morrison, to be constructed between 2028 and 2029.

 Silwood Park

 Silwood Park is a postgraduate campus of Imperial in the village of Sunninghill near Ascot in Berkshire.
 The Silwood Park campus remains a centre for research and teaching in ecology, evolution, and conservation.
 It is set in 100 hectares of parkland used for ecological field experiments.